Cookies

 Disproportionate burden

 It is not possible to change PDFs published before June 2020 (Agendas and Minutes) because they are legally signed and approved documents.
 Going through this process would bring a disproportionate burden on the Council.
-Under the Transparency Code, only 12 months of minutes and agendas must be published on the website so by May 2021, all PDF Agendas and Minutes will be compliant.
+Under the Transparency Code, only 12 months of minutes and agendas must be published on the website so as of May 2021, all PDF Agendas and Minutes published on this website are fully compliant.
 Going through the process to change all the Minutes and Agendas into accessible documents would be a very time-consuming exercise and disproportionate to the demand.
 If anyone requires minutes and agendas from an earlier period (before they have been made accessible with headings), the Clerk will help to ensure they receive a copy that is accessible to them and will edit these documents on a case by case basis.

 Content that’s not within the scope of the accessibility regulations